Burt Lancaster

 Lancaster performed as a circus acrobat in the 1930s.
-After serving in World War II, the 33-year-old Lancaster landed a role in a Broadway play and drew the attention of a Hollywood agent.
-His breakthrough role was in the film noir The Killers in 1946 alongside Ava Gardner.
-A critical success, it launched both of their careers.
-Not long after in 1948, Lancaster starred alongside Barbara Stanwyck in the commercially and critically acclaimed film Sorry, Wrong Number where he portrayed the husband to her bedridden, invalid character.
+At the age of 32 and after serving in World War II, he landed a role in a Broadway play and drew the attention of a Hollywood agent.
+His appearance in film noir The Killers in 1946 with Ava Gardner was a critical success and launched both of their careers.
+In 1948, Lancaster starred alongside Barbara Stanwyck in the commercially and critically acclaimed film Sorry, Wrong Number, where he portrayed the husband to her bedridden invalid character.
 In 1953, Lancaster played the illicit lover of Deborah Kerr in the military drama From Here to Eternity.
 A box office smash, it won eight Academy Awards, including Best Picture, and landed a Best Actor nomination for Lancaster.

-Later in the 1950s, he starred in The Rainmaker (1956), with Katharine Hepburn, earning a Best Actor Golden Globe nomination, and in 1957 he starred in Gunfight at the O.K.
+Later in the 1950s, he starred in The Rainmaker (1956) with Katharine Hepburn, earning a Best Actor Golden Globe nomination, and in 1957 he starred in Gunfight at the O.K.
 Corral (1957) with frequent co-star Kirk Douglas.
-During the 1950s, his production company, Hecht-Hill-Lancaster, was highly successful, with Lancaster acting in films such as: Trapeze (1956), a box office smash in which he used his acrobatic skills and for which he won the Silver Bear for Best Actor; Sweet Smell of Success (1957), a dark drama today considered a classic; Run Silent, Run Deep (1958), a WWII submarine drama with Clark Gable; and Separate Tables (1958), a hotel-set drama which received seven Oscar nominations.
+During the 1950s, his production company Hecht-Hill-Lancaster was highly successful, with Lancaster acting in films such as: Trapeze (1956), a box office smash in which he used his acrobatic skills and for which he won the Silver Bear for Best Actor; Sweet Smell of Success (1957), a dark drama now considered a classic; Run Silent, Run Deep (1958), a World War II submarine drama with Clark Gable; and Separate Tables (1958), a hotel-set drama which received seven Oscar nominations.